Bagshaw000/Bagshaw000/README.md

 # 💫 About Me:
-I am Omieibi Bagshaw a software engineer.<br>I am currently working on building Expert<br>Advisors for financial markets.<br>I am also exploring how Market research can be <br>obtained and synthesized through the web.<br>In my spare time I enjoy watching and playing<br>football.
+I am Omieibi Bagshaw a software and quant engineer.<br>I am currently working on building Expert<br>Advisors for financial markets.

 ## 🌐 Socials: